 As you wander Belize’s great outdoors, go at your own pace and you will be sure to have a fantastic time.

 Therefore, we have complied a Bucket List for your time in Belize.

-The Actun Tunichil Muknal Cave, situated in Tapir Mountain Nature Reserve in the Cayo District, is, in fact, one of the top 10 sacred caves in the world by National Geographic.
+The ATM Cave, situated in Tapir Mountain Nature Reserve in the Cayo District, is, in fact, one of the top 10 sacred caves in the world by National Geographic.
 A trip to the cave requires almost a full day starting off with a hike which entails crossing two flowing streams.
 Entering the cave requires a short swim at the doorway of the cave making for a refreshing dip.
 With the cave over 5km long, spend roughly 3 hours inside hiking through water streams and boulders.
-Crossing sacred ground by foot, you can see pottery and magnificent geographical formations.
-600m into the cave evidence of human remains has been researched by archeologists.
 Lay your sights on a Crystallized skeleton, the “Crystal Maiden”, proof that Maya Sacrifice once took place in this sacred cave.

 Located in the Mountain Pine Ridge Forest Reserve, this is the tallest waterfall not only in Belize but in all of Central America.
 This natural watery heaven is surely a splendor to watch as a cascade of water plummets 1,600ft into pristine natural pools below.
 A beautiful green pine forest surrounds this majestic waterfall, offering a spectacular panoramic view of the Mountain Pine Ridge valley.
 Thus, this waterfall is one of the easiest to enjoy as you can set your sights on it from an accessible viewpoint.

 5. Horseback riding